ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 told him it'd be a good place to watch the fireworks, situated above the city, and that he should invite the Brazilians.

 Brent paced back and forth, waiting for a response.
-He was worried that the :

-It was a long trip from the hookah bars where the Brazilians liked to hang out to the quit hills of Yangmingshan, and Brent was afraid that the Brazilians would rather try to go to a club.
-Being alone on the New Years leading into the new decade would affect his self-esteem.
+He was worried that just two or three people would come and be disappointed.
+It was a long trip from the hookah bars to Yangmingshan, and Brent was afraid that the Brazilians would ather try to go to a club.
+Brent needed this to go well.

 ---